Auranis/HighDigitSAMs/README.md

 This upgraded version of the S-300 added ABM capability and the long range 48N6 missile to the advanced S-300 complex.
 All components labelled as SA-20 in the mission editor.
 ABM-optimized missiles coming soon!
 The complex can also accommodate launchers for the 5V55RUD missiles.
 Now includes a truck-mounted 30N6 radar, 3D model by EKO.

+### S-300PS (SA-10B Grumble) Complex
+This variant of the SA-10 has improved guidance and kinematics compared to the version included with DCS, as well as a brand new set of 3D models by EKO.
+All components labelled as SA-10B in the mission editor.

+### Polyana-D4M1 C2 Vehicle
+This wheeled command vehicle is perfect for Skynet users to use as a node for their IADS.
+3D model by EKO.

 ### S-300VM (SA-23 Gladiator/Giant) Complex (contributed by LetMePickThat)
 This upgraded variant of the S-300V features Track-Via-Missile guidance and the extremely capable 9M82M anti-ballstic missile, in addition to the 9M83M missile, all on a tracked chassis.